vokegpu/bicudo/README.md

 Bicudo is a physics engine library being develop to process Separation Axis Theorem (SAT) and Newton's laws under GPU via an GPGPU API (ROCm/HIP, OpenCL, CUDA/HIP).
 The project contains an optionally client called Meow OpenGL-4 based to test the library.

+The name "Bicudo" refers to a baby chick I had some years ago, but 🐤 died... then I named this project as Bicudo! 💕

 ---

 # Getting Started 😊